 In 1898 the Buffalo Soldier regiments were the only combat-ready military units in the United States Army.
 They were ordered from their posts in the West, to prepare for combat against the Spanish in Cuba.

 Normally isolated from the fierce segregation and prejudice of the Deep South, these combat hardened troops experienced extreme racial abuse as they moved closer to their military staging areas in Florida.
+Even as they moved forward as the champions for the United States military, the Buffalo Soldiers regiments were harassed and insulted by their countrymen.
+The elite combat veterans understood who it was they represented.

 In Cuba, the Buffalo Soldiers cavalry and infantry units demonstrated their prowess as the first rapid response troops in the military, by their unequaled enthusiasm for combat in the rugged terrain of Las Guasimas, El Caney, Kettle Hill and San Juan Hill.